eeriespace/eeriespace.github.io/_posts/2020-03-26-play-report-the-sinister-industrial-complex.md

 ### Main entrance

 No enemies.
-There is a locked door, Lana opens it using her lockpicks.
+There is a locked door, Lana opens it using her lock picks.
 ``Lockpicking check``

 Lana doesn't find any Alchemical stash here.

 ### Hallway 1

 There aren't any enemies.
-One failsafe is triggered by Lana, she is not hurt, but she hears some explosions nearby. ``DEX test`` ``Rec room and rooms 1, 3 and 7 destroyed``
+One fail safe is triggered by Lana, she is not hurt, but she hears some explosions nearby. ``DEX test`` ``Rec room and rooms 1, 3 and 7 destroyed``

 > This is bad, now I have fewer places to search for the stashes...

-Lana doesn't find any Alchemical stash here.
+Lana doesn't find any Alchemical stash here either.

 ### Hallway 2